A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Ma \textit{et al.} \cite{Ma2024UMambaEL} proposes a network called \textbf{U-Mamba} for 2D and 3D biomedical image segmentation.
-It features an novel hybrid CNN-SSM architecture that effectively captures localized fine-grained features and long-range dependencies in images.
 UMamba encoder is composed of building blocks, consisting of two successive residual blocks, followed by SSM Mamba, while decoder is composed of residual blocks with skip connections.
 U-Mamba incorporates self-configuring feature from nnU-Net, and number of network blocks is automatically determined based on the datasets.
 Additionally, the authors propose two variants of UMamba, namely, ``U-Mamba\_Bot,'' which integrates U-Mamba block only in the bottleneck, and ``U-Mamba\_Enc,'' which utilizes Mamba blocks across all encoder layers.
-These architectures have been evaluated across four diverse datasets: Abdomen CT, Abdomen MRI, Endoscopy Images, and Microscopy Images. \autoref{fig:Umamba} illustrates the architecture of U-mamba and its components.

-\textbf{Mamba-HUNet} proposed by Sanjid \textit{et al.} \cite{sanjid2024integratingmambasequencemodel} is a novel architecture that has been designed for reliable and effective medical picture segmentation.
-Combining the long-range dependency modeling capabilities of SSMs with local feature extraction skills of CNNs, this model combines the best aspects of both Mamba-UNet and a simplified version of the Hierarchical Upsampling Network (HUNet).
-The design greatly improves processing efficiency by mutating HUNet into Mamba-HUNet and optimizing it into a more efficient variety without sacrificing performance.
-To enable efficient processing, input grayscale pictures are divided into patches and converted into $1D$ sequences, a method influenced by ViT and Mamba.
-Mamba-HUNet preserves spatial integrity while extracting hierarchical features by using patch merging layers and VSS blocks.
-The effectiveness of Mamba-HUNet is evaluated through experiments on MRI scans, particularly in multiple sclerosis lesion segmentation.